What you’ll learn:

 1. Vision and strategy

-A vendor’s long-term vision and near-term product roadmap are crucial elements to consider, as well as how much focus the vendor dedicates to a B2B-specific offering, from strategy and existing features to staff and expertise.
-Dig deeper to find out the current situation and the strategy behind the vendor’s partner ecosystem, and whether implementation partners are qualified to deliver composable implementations.
+A vendor’s long-term vision and near-term product roadmap are crucial elements to consider, as is the amount of focus the vendor dedicates to a B2B-specific offering, from strategy and existing features to staff and expertise.

 Questions you should ask: